 The following list shows the options that can be set for each property.

 - Group.
 Not editable on this page.
 Shows the name of the Group as set on the Metadata Maintenance page for the property.
-This allows you to group together properties.
+This groups properties together in a dialog box.

 - Order.
 (Optional) Enter a number that specifies the order in which the property should appear in the dialog box.